 Leapfrog Hospital Survey Results The gold standard program for public reporting of hospital safety, quality, and resource use, including the results of our one-of-a-kind computerized prescription ordering evaluation tool.

-Leapfrog Hospital Safety Grade A consumer-friendly letter grade rating of more than 2,600 hospitals on their record of patient safety, created by The Leapfrog Group.
+Leapfrog Hospital Safety Grade A consumer-friendly letter grade rating of approximately 2,500 hospitals on their record of patient safety, created by The Leapfrog Group.

 CMS Hospital Compare A federally-run program showcasing hospital performance on quality metrics, including patients' perspectives of care.